wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl-power-automate/build-automated-solution/includes/2-create-flow-template.md

 Now that you have seen how easy it is to start from a template, let's talk about a couple of key concepts.

-## Important concepts in Microsoft Flow
+## Important concepts in Microsoft Power Automate

 Keep these concepts in mind when building flows: